Forklift Safety: Training, Maintenance, Facility Tips

 While forklifts appear to be straightforward machines to operate, they can be quite tricky to maneuver in tight confines that you may find along aisles in warehouses.

 If you operate a warehouse or distribution center, it might be a good idea to review some of these forklift best practices, to ensure your people stay safe, you reduce the potential of damaging merchandise, and control operational costs associated with these types of tragic accidents.
+In this blog post, we'll cover three critical areas: maintenance programs, driver training, and facility maintenance.

 Follow Recommended Maintenance Programs